Commercial Fertilizer Dealers

 • Annually report tonnage and pay tonnage fees of $0.62/ton of fertilizer distributed in Wisconsin.

-New applicants can download application materials here.
+New applicants can follow these instructions and download application materials below.

 Forms

-Commercial fertilizer license application
+New fertilizer license application

 Permit to distribute nonagricultural or special-use fertilizer